Example Commands¶

 This produces eight output files analogous to those above for Example 2.

-Note that the graph differs markedly from that of Example 2, and the energies in the table have also changed markedly.
-The partial charges, the number of unique minima, and even the minima themselves are identical between Example 2 and this example; in both cases they are found using Sheffield solvation.
-The difference is simply the solvation energy for each conformer: in Example 2, the Sheffield solvation energy is used whereas in this example the Sheffield solvation energy has been replaced with a PB single-point solvation energy evaluated at the coordinates of the Sheffield-based minimum.
-The impact of changing to a PB energy is more pronounced with charged ligands as in this case.
+Note that the energies and the graph differs markedly from that of Example 2.
+The partial charges, the number of unique minima, and the minima themselves are in both Example 2 and Example 3 found using the Sheffield solvation.
+The difference is the solvation energy for each conformer: in Example 2, the Sheffield solvation energy is used whereas in this example the Sheffield solvation energy has been replaced with a PB single-point solvation energy evaluated at the coordinates of the Sheffield-based minimum.
+The impact of changing to a PB energy is more pronounced with charged ligands.

 prompt> freeform -calc conf -solvcharges input -ionic input -track sitagliptin.mol2 \